https://newsletter.po.creamermedia.com

 Expansion into clean-energy metals can drive sector growth and attract investment, with profit margins and export value increased by downstream beneficiation and value-addition strategies.

-Even if South Africa had to quadruple the generation of renewable electricity, it is unlikely that all of it would likely be taken up – and it comes at a lower price.
+Even if South Africa had to quadruple the generation of renewable electricity, it is unlikely that all of it would be taken up – and it comes at a lower price.

 Moreover, the green energy provided would allow South Africa’s exports to quality for premium prices and avoid the penalties envisaged for non-green products.